Authority

 Woe to the shepherds who destroy and scatter the sheep of my pasture…I will gather the remnant of my flock from all the lands where I have banished them…I will raise up shepherds over them who will shepherd them.1

 World domination is not in itself evil.
-Jesus is pursuing it.
-Hitler didn’t compare himself to Hitler – presumably he didn’t consider his actions evil.
+Jesus is pursuing it.2 Hitler didn’t compare himself to Hitler – presumably he didn’t consider his actions evil.
 In parenting, as in world domination, it matters who is doing the dominating and what methods they use.
-All people live within webs of authorities.
+All people live within hierarchical webs of authorities.
 They are part of those overlapping layers of authorities.
 Parents are an authority, though not the only authority, in the lives of their children.
 The power of an authority can be misused, abused.
 An authority may immorally fail to use their power to fulfill their responsibilities.
 An authority may immorally exceed their mandate, using their power to take from those they were assigned to serve.

-See Thee Beneath God
+See Thee Beneath God3

 Pagans cannot have assignments / stewardship / authority / dominion because they are rebels against the king.
 So no authority over their kids.
 But it’s all God’s stuff, so even pagans are implicitly stewards of what they have been given.
 Pagan kings are established by God – all authorities are established by God.
-Deut 2:9 – Don’t bother the Maobites for I have given them Ar as their property.
+Deuteronomy 2:9 – Don’t bother the Maobites for I have given them Ar as their property.

 Honor your father and mother